I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 The docking solution of the device is essential.

 There are different thoughts on this issue.
-Some users say that, e.g., Garmin Montana 650 has a better holder, but the Trail Tech Voyager Pro device may fall out while driving in extreme conditions, while others say that a holder is excellent and the unit fits in it good.
+Some users say that, e.g., the Garmin Montana 650 has a better holder, but the Trail Tech Voyager Pro device may fall out while driving in extreme conditions, while others say that the holder is excellent and the unit fits in it well.

 Durability withstands the harshest elements, and the device is rated for IP67 for anti-dust/water intrusion.